Perspective | ‘The Clone Wars’ proves yet again that Darth Maul is the most tragic Star Wars character

 As “The Clone Wars” comes to an end, so, too, do any hopes of more from Maul elsewhere — at least for now.
 Since a live-action Star Wars storytelling revival (thanks to “The Mandalorian”) is taking place on Disney Plus, not movie theater screens, maybe the fan-favorite villain will get another chance via streaming.

-If not, fans are left to appreciate the richness of the extra Maul they were given in animation, while being left to wonder if they’ll ever see the version that keeps getting taken away.
+If not, fans will have to appreciate the richness of the extra Maul they were given in animation, while being left to wonder if they’ll ever see the version that keeps getting taken away.

 Read more: